Contact

 Commencement Weekend Events

-We will celebrate the Baccalaureate Mass in Fuller Activities Center on Saturday, May 11th, 2024 at 5:00 p.m.
+We will celebrate the Baccalaureate Mass on campus on Friday, May 8th, 2026, at 4:00 p.m.
 Baccalaureate Mass is a Catholic liturgy, celebrating the Sacrament of the Eucharist and graduating students.
 All members of the Anna Maria College community and their guests are invited to attend the Mass, regardless of faith.

 The Hooding Ceremony will immediately follow Baccalaureate Mass.
 The hooding of the Bachelor’s Degree and Master’s Degree Recipients by faculty recognizes your academic success.
 Your hood (the scarf-like part of your academic regalia) represents the degree that you have earned, and will be placed over your shoulders by a faculty member or department chair in your field of study.